Manly to North Head loop

 North Head Sanctuary holds great significance in both Aboriginal and European Australian history.

-North Head was known as Car-rang-gel to To the local Gayamagal people, who used the area for fishing, gathering, and ceremony..
-Rock engravings, burials, middens and more, speak to their long connection to this place.
+North Head was known as Car-rang-gel to the local Gayamagal people, who used the area for fishing, gathering and ceremony.
+Rock engravings, burials, middens and other sites across the headland speak to their long and continuing connection to this place.

 The North Head Quarantine Station operated from 1832 to 1984.
-Over 150 years, more than 580,000 migrants and travellers passed through the station.
-The Third Quarantine Cemetery which is on the path of this walk, was constructed as an overflow cemetery It holds the remains of some 240 people known to be buried there between 1881 and 1925.
-They died of diseases such as Bubonic plague, Spanish flu, smallpox and scarlet fever.
+Over more than 150 years, around 580,000 migrants and travellers passed through the station.
+The Third Quarantine Cemetery, which lies on the path of this walk, was constructed as an overflow burial ground.
+It holds the remains of around 240 people buried between 1881 and 1925, many of whom died from diseases such as smallpox, Spanish flu, scarlet fever and bubonic plague.
 Many of the graves are unmarked.

-From the 1870s onwards North Head became a crucial component of Sydney's harbour defences.
-North Fort which was established here in 1936 formed a vital part of a defence system that spanned 300km of coastline during the World War Two.
-At the height of the war, North Fort was manned twenty-four hours a day.
-There are several old gun pits on and off the path and tunnels that run between them which can be explored on a guided tour.
+From the 1870s, North Head became a crucial part of Sydney’s harbour defences.
+North Fort, established in 1936, formed part of a defence system spanning more than 300 kilometres of coastline during World War II.
+At the height of the war, the fort was manned around the clock.
+Several gun pits can still be seen on and off the track, along with tunnels connecting them, which can be explored on a guided tour.

-Australia’s Memorial Walk, links five monuments built to commemorate significant periods of conflict in Australia’s history.
-The monuments and paving stones honour those who served and supported the defence of Australia in times of war and in peace-keeping.
+Australia’s Memorial Walk links five monuments commemorating significant periods of conflict in Australia’s history.
+The monuments and engraved paving stones honour those who served in wartime and peacekeeping operations.

-North Head Sanctuary is a refuge for echidnas, reptiles and frogs as well as vulnerable species such as the endangered Long-nosed bandicoot.
-On your walk you may see water-dragons or an echidna if you’re lucky, and watch out for snakes in the warmer months.
+North Head Sanctuary is an important refuge for native wildlife, including echidnas, reptiles and frogs, as well as vulnerable species such as the endangered long-nosed bandicoot.
+On the walk you may see eastern water dragons, and in warmer months it’s wise to watch out for snakes.

-Around 150 species of bird are regularly spotted at North Head and its surrounds.
-Rainbow Lorikeets, Willy-wagtails, Little Wattlebirds and New Holland honeyeaters can be seen even in the winter months, foraging among the native vegetation.
-And larger birds such as cormorants, pelicans, White-bellied sea-eagles and Goshawks are regularly seen scouring the coast.
+Around 150 bird species have been recorded at North Head and its surrounds.
+Rainbow lorikeets, Willy wagtails, little wattlebirds and New Holland honeyeaters are commonly seen foraging among the native vegetation, even in winter.
+Larger birds such as cormorants, pelicans, white-bellied sea eagles and goshawks are regularly spotted along the coast.

-During migration season, North Head is a popular whale-watching spot.
-From May to November, Humpback and Southern right whales are often spotted making their way first up and then back down the coast.
+During migration season, North Head is also a popular whale-watching spot.
+From May to November, humpback and southern right whales can sometimes be seen travelling north and south along the coast, though sightings are never guaranteed.

 Eat & Drink

-There are plenty of restaurants, kiosks and cafes along the way where you can stop for a coffee, cold drink or a bite to eat.
-There are too many to mention here, but if you like a view with your meal, here are a few suggestions.
+There are plenty of cafés, kiosks and restaurants along the route where you can stop for a coffee, cold drink or a meal.
+There are too many to list, but if you like a view with your food, a few well-placed options stand out.

-If you want to wait until the end of the walk you’re spoilt for choice in Manly.
-Venues come and go here but for a different outlook just by the ferry, The Pavilion at Manly Cove has an alfresco bar that does pizzas and the like as well as a restaurant which has a more substantial Italian inspired menu.
+If you prefer to wait until the end, Manly offers plenty of choice.
+Venues change often, but The Pavilion at Manly Cove, right by the ferry, has an alfresco bar serving pizzas and casual meals, as well as a restaurant with a more substantial Italian-inspired menu.

 Nearby Trails